 The Moosi Maharani Ki Chhatri in Alwar was built by Maharaja Vinay Singh (1815-1857) in memory of his predecessor Maharaja Bakhtawar Singh and the latter’s wife Maharani Moosi, who had committed sati (self-

-Interestingly, the Moosi Maharani ki Chhatri has been built with an elephant-shaped structure and has a combination of domes that also reflect the Islamic influenced Bengali architecture, red-basement, and intricate carvings and paintings.
-It is a double-storied red-stone and marble cenotaph.
-It forms an interesting imaginary triangle with Alwar City Palace and Sagar Lake.
+It is a double-storied red-stone and marble cenotaph and forms an interesting imaginary triangle with the Alwar City Palace and Sagar Lake.